What is a "Resale" Inspection?

 If your property is in a designated WUI area of Corte Madera or ANYWHERE in Larkspur (including incorporated Greenbrae) you'll need a resale inspection REGARDLESS of what the state or county says.

-By completing this form, you will be submitting your request, and granting permission, for a compliance inspection to be conducted at the address you list.
+By requesting a Fire Department Resale Inspection, you grant permission for a wildfire hazard compliance inspection to be conducted at the address you list.
 You will receive a confirmation email after submittal and an inspection will occur within 7-10 business days.
 A fire hazard inspection notice will be emailed within 10 business days.

 When should I submit the request?